Rizzoli Libri: Acquired by Mondadori group and downsizing as Rizzoli Libri division

 In February 2015, it was reported that Arnoldo Mondadori Editore (Mondadori group) had submitted a non-binding offer to buy RCS Libri from RCS MediaGroup.
 It was reported that Rosellina Archinto, founder of the namesake imprint, re-acquired Archinto in July 2015.
 In October 2015, RCS MediaGroup announced to sell the whole division, with Mondadori group being the principal buyer, despite some subsidiaries and imprints of RCS Libri, were sold to other investors instead.
 For example, the controlling stake (58%) of Adelphi was sold to Roberto Calasso, who worked at Adelphi for many years.
 Furthermore, in March 2016, Italian Competition Authority (AGCM) ruled that Mondadori, after the acquisition, had to sell subsidiaries and imprints Bompiani, Marsilio Editori and Sonzogno.
 Marsilio (including the imprint Sonzogno) was sold back to De Michelis family's GEM S.r.l. while Bompiani was sold to Giunti Editore.
 Mondadori group retained the brands such as Rizzoli (in books only), BUR and Fabbri Editori.
 It also owned Rizzoli Lizard.

 In April 2016, immediately after the takeover, RCS Libri S.p.A. was renamed to Rizzoli Libri S.p.A..
 Rizzoli Libri S.p.A. was under Mondadori Libri S.p.A., a business unit of Mondadori group.
 At the time of the foundation in 2014, Mondadori Libri S.p.A. was the sub-holding company of the subsidiaries and imprints Piemme, Giulio Einaudi, Mondadori Education, Mondadori Electa, Sperling & Kupfer as well as joint venture Harlequin Mondadori.

-Rizzoli Libri S.p.A. was further downsized by the transfer of the ownership of the overseas subsidiary Rizzoli International Publications to Mondadori Electa, with the trade book section of Rizzoli Libri S.p.A. was merged into direct parent company Mondadori Libri S.p.A..
+Rizzoli Libri S.p.A. was further downsized by the transfer of the ownership of the overseas subsidiary Rizzoli International Publications to Mondadori Electa, with the trade book section of Rizzoli Libri S.p.A. being merged into the direct parent company Mondadori Libri S.p.A..
 Mondadori Libri also absorbed Sperling & Kupfer S.p.A. and Edizioni Piemme S.p.A. on 1 January 2017.
-They were retained as division and imprints of Mondadori Libri.
-The trade book area of Mondadori Libri (including the imprint Rizzoli) and the textbook subsidiary and imprint Rizzoli Education, since 2018, were also under different corporate leadership, Enrico Selva Coddè and Antonio Porro respectively.
+They were retained as divisions and imprints of Mondadori Libri.
+The trade book area of Mondadori Libri (including the imprint Rizzoli) and the textbook subsidiary and imprint Rizzoli Education, since 2018, were also under different corporate leadership, Enrico Selva Coddè and Antonio Porro, respectively.
 They were the Managing Directors (Direttore Generale) of Mondadori Libri.
 According to the publication of Mondadori group, the direct parent company of Rizzoli Education had also changed to aforementioned Mondadori Libri.

-According to GfK, as of financial year 2018, the downsized Rizzoli Libri had a market share of 4.8% (decreased from 4.9% year to yearly) in trade books, with the whole Mondadori group had a market share of 27.4% (decreased from 30.0% year to yearly).
+According to GfK, as of the financial year 2018, the downsized Rizzoli Libri had a market share of 4.8% (decreased from 4.9% year to year) in trade books, and the whole Mondadori group had a market share of 27.4% (decreased from 30.0% year to year).